Blog: The Role of Genomics in Alzheimer’s Disease

 The Role of Genomics

-Genomic information may help with early detection, prevention, and the creation of powerful pharmaceutical remedies for Alzheimer’s.
-From a genomics standpoint, the most promising area of research involves pinpointing genes that may influence an individual’s risk for developing the disorder—whole exome sequencing.
-In recent years, genome-wide association studies (GWAS) have identified a number of potential risk genes—many of which encode proteins involved in neuron communication and synaptic plasticity.
+In recent years, genome-wide association studies (GWAS) have identified some potential risk genes—many of which encode proteins involved in neuron communication and synaptic plasticity.
 By better understanding how these genes interact with each other and the environment, researchers hope to develop more targeted treatments that could delay or even prevent Alzheimer’s from developing.

-Alongside GWAS, bioinformatics is playing an increasingly important role in advancing understanding of Alzheimer’s.
+Alongside GWAS, bioinformatics is playing an increasingly important role in advancing the understanding of Alzheimer’s.
 New multi-omics approaches, such as transcriptomics, proteomics, and epigenomics, have identified novel signatures that may be linked to an increased risk of Alzheimer’s [1].
 This data, in turn, is helping researchers shed light on the underlying biological mechanisms of the disorder and creating greater opportunities for developing treatments and a cure.

 Detection and Prevention

 Early onset Alzheimer’s disease, which has a Mendelian inheritance pattern, is brought on by mutations in the APP, PSEN1, and PSEN2 genes, and APOE4 was discovered to be a significant risk allele for late-onset Alzheimer’s disease (LOAD) more than 20 years ago.
-Now, additional widespread variations at about 30 genetic loci have been discovered as a result of population-based genome-wide association studies of late onset Alzheimer’s disease.
+Now, additional widespread variations at about 30 genetic loci have been discovered as a result of population-based genome-wide association studies of late-onset Alzheimer’s disease.
 Moreover, some genes have been found to contain uncommon variations that affect the risk for LOAD.
-These genetic developments have increased understanding of the biological causes of Alzheimer’s.
+These genetic developments have increased our understanding of the biological causes of Alzheimer’s.
 Additionally, presymptomatic people who are at risk for Alzheimer’s could be identified using the known genetic risk variations, which would further aid in the diagnostic evaluation of those who are actually symptomatic.

 Treatment and Therapies